-Access and customize developer portal
+Tutorial: Access and customize the developer portal

-Developer portal is an automatically generated, fully customizable website with the documentation of your APIs.
+The developer portal is an automatically generated, fully customizable website with the documentation of your APIs.
 It is where API consumers can discover your APIs, learn how to use them, and request access.

 In this tutorial, you learn how to:

 - Access the managed version of the developer portal

 - View the published portal

 You can find more details on the developer portal in the Azure API Management developer portal overview.